 2. Mix it with 300ml of warm water in a reusable glass jar.

 3. After 30 minutes, your detergent is ready.

-As with the fresh chestnut laundry detergent, you can add a few drops of essential oil if you wish, and you can reuse the same granulate until 3 times!
+As with the fresh chestnut laundry detergent, you can add a few drops of essential oil if you wish, and you can reuse the same granulate 3 times!
 (I honestly just use it twice).

 |Important: As soon as the granulate has become detergent with water, it does not last long.
 Therefore, do not make too large quantities of liquid chestnut detergent!
 The dry granulate will last until next autumn and even longer if stored in a dry place.|

 Did it convince you?
 If yes, you will need about 6 kilograms of chestnuts if you want to wash your laundry with chestnuts all year round!